farihaferdous-sudo/3D-Castle-Defense/README.md

 Core Gameplay

 Player movement & shooting – Move around castle, shoot bullets.
-Controlled by the player (A/D for left-right rotation, W/S for up-down).
-The left mouse fires bullets from the gun tip.
+Controlled by the player (A/D for left-right rotation, W/S for up-down).The left mouse button click fires bullets from the gun tip.

 Enemy waves – Spawn enemies in groups moving toward the castle.